CodeMelted/codemelted_developer/README.md

 The `build.ps1` script provides the ability to build different elements of this project.
 Execute the command option below from the root of the `codemelted_developer` repo to get the specified result.

-- **./build.ps1 --cdn:** Builds all the other options to a `_dist` directory allowing for a severable static website.
+- `./build.ps1 --cdn`: Builds all the other options to a `_dist` directory allowing for a severable static website.
-- **./build.ps1 --codemelted_developer:** Converts the `README.md` and `use_cases/` to a static website.
-- **./build.ps1 --codemelted_flutter:** Compiles the module and generates its SDK documentation.
+- `./build.ps1 --codemelted_flutter`: Compiles the module and generates its SDK documentation.
-- **./build.ps1 --codemelted_js:** Compiles the module to serve from a website and generates its SDK documentation.
+- `./build.ps1 --codemelted_js`: Compiles the module to serve from a website and generates its SDK documentation.
-- **./build.ps1 --codemelted_pwsh:** Compiles the PowerShell module to be installed on your system and generates its SDK documentation.
+- `./build.ps1 --codemelted_pwsh`: Compiles the PowerShell module to be installed on your system and generates its SDK documentation.
-- **./build.ps1 --codemelted_pi:** Generates a static website of the raspberry pi `README.md` and supporting markdown files.
+- `./build.ps1 --codemelted_pi`: Generates a static website of the raspberry pi `README.md` and supporting markdown files.

 ## USAGE